htrajan/ht-drawsteel/Bestiary/Skeleton.md

 - ★ 12–16: 5 damage
 - ✸ 17+: 6 damage

-Effect: Until the start of the skeleton’s next turn, the target takes 2 damage the first time they move on their turn.
+Effect: Until the start of the skeleton's next turn, the target takes 2 damage the first time they move on their turn.

 **Bone Spur (2 Malice)**